-Most statistical models of disorder start by assuming that randomness has Gaussian statistics-from the classic Brownian motion to the Edwards-Anderson (or Derrida) models of spin-glasses, Kraichnan models of turbulent flows, KPZ models of surface growth, Black-Scholes models of financial markets, etc. Thanks to the outstanding mathematical properties of Gaussian random variables, this assumption is often technically very convenient and allows one to use powerful analytical techniques: stochastic calculus and Ito's lemma, field theory and replicas, etc. The real (and often implicit) justification is, however, the existence of a central limit theorem.
-This should ensure that on large enough lengthscales or timescales, the physical results are universal, independent of the details of the microscopic randomness-which can therefore, for simplicity and congeniality, be chosen as Gaussian.
-The paradigm of such a mechanism is the Brownian motion; in this case, provided elementary hops are sufficiently decorrelated from one another, it is well known that the sum of a very large number of these small displacements leads to a Gaussian diffusion profile, quite independently of the distribution of elementary hops-whenever its second moment is finite.
-If the second moment diverges, the walk becomes a Lévy flight, with anomalous diffusion described by the generalized central limit theorem of Lévy and Gnedenko which again ensures a certain degree of universality [1]: only the extreme tails of the microscopic distribution matter in the macroscopic limit.
-Although this dichotomy between finite and infinite variance is asymptotically rigorous, finite time or size effects can be strong and lead to effective violations of these central limit theorems.
+Most statistical models of disorder start by assume that randomness has Gaussian statistics - from the classic Brownian motion to the Edwards-Anderson (or Derrida) models of spin-glasses, Kraichnan models of turbulent flows, KPZ models of surface growth, Black-Scholes models of financial markets, etc. Thanks to the outstanding mathematical properties of Gaussian random variables, this assumption is often technically very convenient and allows one to use powerful analytical techniques: stochastic calculus and Ito's lemma, field theory and replicas, etc..
+The real (and often implicit) justification is however the existence of a Central Limit Theorem.
+This should ensure that one large enough lengths scales or time scales, the physical results are universal, independent of the details of the microscopic randomness - which can therefore, for simplicity and congeniality, be chosen as Gaussian.
+The paradigm of such a mechanism is the Brownian motion; in this case, provided elementary hops are sufficiently decorrelated from one another, it is well known that the sum of a very large number of these small displacements leads to a Gaussian diffusion profile, quite independently of the distribution of elementary hops - whenever its second moment is finite.
+If the second moment diverges, the walk becomes a Lévy flight, with anomalous diffusion described by the generalized Central Limit Theorem of Lévy and Gnedenko which again ensures a certain degree of universality [1]: only the extreme tails of the microscopic distribution matter in the macroscopic limit.
+Although this dichotomy between finite and infinite variance is asymptotically rigorous, finite time or size effects can be strong and lead to effective violations of these Central Limit Theorems.
 An important example is when the distribution of elementary hops has a finite variance but power-law tails.
 In this case, fat tail effects are persistent and convergence towards Gaussian diffusion is very slow.
 This is particularly relevant in finance, where significant deviations from Gaussian statistics are observed even for long time lags [2].

-Sums of N i.i.d. random variables therefore provide a beautiful illustration of universality and universality classes, a concept that extends far beyond this simple, exactly soluble example.
-The existence of generalized central limit theorems for more complicated

-(non-linear) problems involving random variables should be generic, again leading to some universality-universality classes should, however, be determined on a case-by-case basis and might be different from the Lévy-Gnedenko classification.
-A well-known example is the statistics of extreme values, say the largest of N independent random variables x_i .
-In this case again, the limiting distribution becomes to some degree universal; one has to distinguish three different cases, depending on the 'microscopic' distribution p(x): Weibull (for distributions p(x) which strictly vanish beyond a finite value x^), Gumbel-Fisher-Tippett (for distributions decaying faster than any power law) and Fréchet (for power-law distributions) [3].
+Sums of N IID random variables therefore provide a beautiful illustration of universality and universality classes, a concept that extends far beyond this simple, exactly soluble example.
+The existence of generalized Central Limit Theorems for more complicated (non linear) problems involving random variables should be generic, again leading to some universality - universality classes should however be determined on a case by case basis and might be different from the Lévy-Gnedenko classification.
+A well known example is the statistics of extreme values, say the largest of N independent random variables x_i .
+In this case again, the limiting distribution becomes to some degree universal; one has to distinguish three different cases, depending on the 'microscopic' distribution p(x): Weibull (for distributions p(x) which strictly vanish beyond a finite value x^), Gumbel-Fisher-Tippett (for distributions decaying faster than any power-law) and Fréchet (for power-law distributions)[3].
 Interestingly, it is possible to formulate a problem which interpolates between sums of random variables and extremes of random variables, by considering the following quantity: